-The Conectando Cuba service, also known as Cubanacán-Transtur after the two companies that administer the service, differs from Víazul in that it picks you up and drops you off at hotels in the cities and towns that it serves, which are far fewer than the number covered by Víazul.
+The Conectando Cuba service, whose buses are marked with the Transtur logo, currently only runs along routes connecting Havana, Cienfuegos and Havana – the service to and from Viñales is currently suspended with no indication of whether it will be reinstated or not.
+It differs from Víazul in that it picks you up and drops you off at hotels in the cities and towns that it serves, which are far fewer than the number covered by Víazul.
 While this means you avoid the hassle and expense of getting to and from the bus stations, it also means journey times can be much longer, as buses make more stops picking up passengers, especially in Havana where there could be stops at up to a dozen hotels.
 You can buy tickets at Cubanacán or Infotur no later than noon on the day before travel (no tickets are available on the day of travel), and you can specify the hotel from which you want to be picked up – note that it needn’t be a hotel you’re actually staying in.
 Fares are more or less the same as for Víazul services.

 Local bus services

 While large numbers of foreign travellers use long-distance buses, very few use local buses as a means of getting around the country’s towns and cities.
 The almost complete lack of information at bus stops, absence of timetables and the overcrowding are more than enough to persuade most visitors to stay well away.
 However, as most journeys cost less than half a national peso, you may be tempted to try your luck.